Snorting Codeine (Insufflation) | Side Effects, Dangers, And Addiction

 Prescription medications such as buprenorphine, naltrexone, and methadone are approved for treating opioid use disorder.

-Medication-assisted treatment programs use these medications along with behavioral therapy and peer support.
+Medication-assisted treatment programs use these medications along with behavioral therapy and peer support to improve treatment outcomes and reduce the risk of relapse.

-To learn about our addiction treatment centers, please contact with us today.
+To learn about our addiction treatment centers, please contact us today.